Class of 1990

 Mary Lou Cameron Fornehed, MSN'90, is on faculty at the Whitson-Hester School of Nursing at Tennessee Technological University in Cookeville (2020).

-Susie Leming-Lee, MSN’90, DNP’11, received VUSN's Daisy Award for Small Group Facilitator at the DNP Level in June 2020.
-She was co-guest editor for the March 2019 issue of Nursing Clinics , in which she was also published.
+Susie Leming-Lee, MSN'90, DNP'11, was promoted to associate professor at VUSN in June 2021 and co-authored "Implementing Screening for Social Determinants of Health Using the Core 5 Screening Tool," published in BMJ Open Quality in September.
+She received VUSN's DAISY Award for Small Group Facilitator at the DNP Level in June 2020.
+Susie was guest co-editor for the March 2019 issue of Nursing Clinics , in which she was also published.
 In 2018, she received the VUSN Tradition Meets Innovation Award for Faculty and the March of Dimes Tennessee Chapter Quality and Risk Management Nurse of the Year Award.
-Susie accepted the VUSN Tradition Meets Innovation Award for Faculty and the Dean Colleen Conway-Welch Award from DNP students, both in 2016.
+Susie accepted the VUSN Tradition Meets Innovation Award for Faculty and the Dean Colleen Conway-Welch Award from Doctor of Nursing Practice students, both in 2016.

 Cindy Lybarger, MSN'90, co-authored "A Mobile App Identifies Momentary Psychosocial and Contextual Factors Related to Mealtime Self-management in Adolescents with Type 1 Diabetes," published in Journal of the American Medical Informatics Association in September 2019.